amomen9/PostgreSQL/Barman/barman_2.14.md

 ```

 23-a) On
-PGs, if you want the streaming method with Barman, in postgresql.conf
+PGs, if you want the streaming method with Barman, in PostgreSQL.conf
 (Because Barman streaming does not rely on PostgreSQL’s built-in archiving
 capability, but the streaming replication capability):